-- Membership fees as well as a once-off legal fee are to be paid together with the application submission.
-The annual membership fees are R17,073.00 excluding VAT plus the once-off legal fee of R4,495.00 excluding VAT.
+- Membership fees are R1 422.75 per month excluding VAT.
+Kindly note however, on submission of an application for membership, the annual membership fees are payable in full upfront as well as a once-off legal assessment fee of R4 900.00 excluding VAT.
 The legal fee is waived if the applicant’s franchise agreement and disclosure documents were written by a franchise attorney member of the Association – click here to verify your attorney’s membership status.

 Once application has been received our admin team

 Once the above list of documents are ready for submission they can be sent via email to firstname.lastname@example.org.
 An acknowledgement email will be sent to the applicant confirming receipt of the submission documents and fees paid within 48 hours of having received the submission.

 Assessment process of the application for membership accreditation